Problem Package Format

 Test Data Groups

-The test data for the problem can be organized into a tree-like structure.
+The test data for the problem can be organized into a tree-like structure rooted in the data folder.
 Each node of this tree is represented by a directory and referred to as a test data group.
-Each test data group may consist of zero or more test cases (i.e., input-answer files) and zero or more subgroups of test data (i.e., subdirectories).
+At the top level, the test data is divided into exactly two groups: sample and secret.
+The secret group may be further split into subgroups (each a subdirectory of secret).
+Each test data group (other than the root data group) may contain zero or more test cases (i.e., input-answer files).
+The sample directory may be omitted if a problem has no sample test cases.
+The secret directory must exist and the secret test group, or one of its descendent subgroups, must contain at least one test case.

 Test cases and groups will be used in lexicographical order on file base name.
-If a specific order is desired a numbered prefix such as 00, 01, 02, 03, and so on, can be used.
+If a specific order is desired, a numbered prefix such as 00, 01, 02, 03, and so on, can be used.

 The format of testdata.yaml is as follows: